 Fishing in the great outdoors is a wonderful way to spend quality time with family and friends, but hiking, wading, or boating to that perfect spot can be sweaty work.
 In addition, handling bait and the day’s catch can be dirty, and there’s always the possibility of pathogens in untreated water.
 As a general rule of thumb, where the fishing is good, the hygiene is scarce, and the last thing you want is to come down with something on your outpost fishing trip.
-Hand sanitizer can help a bit, but the heavy alcohol content actually opens up micro-cracks in your skin, which in turns opens you up to infection—if you want to ensure that you stay healthy, bring along something that offers broad-spectrum hygiene.
+Hand sanitizer can help a bit, but the heavy alcohol content actually opens up micro-cracks in your skin, which in turns opens you up to infection—if you want to ensure that you stay healthy, bring along a hygiene solution for skin protection.

-Consider a Broad-Spectrum Hygiene Tactical Bath Solution That’s Lightweight.
+Consider a Hygiene Tactical Bath Solution That’s Lightweight.

 One of the best solutions on the market is the Combat One Tactical Bath.
-These no-rinse outdoor body wipes come 8 to a package, offer long-lasting protection from all kinds of bacteria and other contaminants, and are pH optimized, making them safe to use anywhere on your body.
+These no-rinse outdoor body wipes come 8 to a package, offer long-lasting skin protection, and are safe to use anywhere on your body.
 At less than 10 ounces per package, they won’t tax your hundred-pound weight limit, either, making them the ideal addition to both your tackle box and your First Aid kit.